Rochelle Majer Krich

-Rochelle Majer Krich (born 1947) is a writer of mystery novels and winner of an Anthony Award and the Mary Higgins Clark Award.
+Rochelle Majer Krich (born 1947) was a writer of mystery novels and winner of an Anthony Award and the Mary Higgins Clark Award.
+She died September 14, 2025.

 Biography

 Krich was born in Bayreuth, Germany but emigrated to the United States in 1951, moving to Los Angeles in 1960.
 Her parents were survivors of the Holocaust who met after the war, her father's first wife and daughters having been murdered in the camps.
 She graduated in English from Stern College for Women and met her husband while studying for a master's at UCLA.
-She is married with six children and taught in an orthodox Jewish high school in Los Angeles for many years.
+She was married with six children and taught in an orthodox Jewish high school in Los Angeles for many years.

 Her first published novel Where's Mommy Now? won the Anthony Award for best paperback original and was adapted into film in 1995 as Perfect Alibi, starring Teri Garr, Hector Elizondo, and Kathleen Quinlan.

 Her first series is set in Los Angeles and concerns Jessie Drake, a divorced homicide detective who has a difficult relationship with her mother and sisters.
 In the second novel, Angel of Death, Jessie unexpectedly discovers that her mother is Jewish and that family members were murdered in the Holocaust.
 Her second series features Molly Blume, from an orthodox Jewish family.